+Use something I call the “Focus Pocus Trade Show List.”
+It’s pretty simple.
 Create a list of all the things you want, whether it be banners, business cards, matching table covers, or a massive step and repeat banner (trade show backdrop).

 Here are the steps to help you create trade show booth ideas to attract visitors in an easy to follow bulleted list:

 Write down all the things you want for your trade show display.

 1 is the most important.

 If you want to do your display in the cheapest way possible— Buy your top priority items first.
 You don’t have to buy everything you want all at once.
 You can create a buzz with one cool item, and when you get more customers to invest in another piece.

 If you’re low on money, create your trade show display design step by step - generate some tradeshow banner ideas!